Enabling Global, Human-Centered Explanations for LLMs:From Tokens to Interpretable Code and Test Generation: User Study Results Discussion

 \subsection{Threats to Validity}

-\textit{Internal.} Some major threats might arise from our syntax taxonomy and sample selection in code completion and test-case generation.
-To mitigate the bias in sample selection, we utilized the open coding process in constructive grounded theory \cite{kathy2006}.
+\textit{Internal.} Some major threats might arise from our syntax taxonomy and sample selection in code completion and test case generation.
+To mitigate bias in sample selection, we utilized the open coding process in constructive grounded theory \cite{kathy2006}.
 Four authors reviewed each selected sample.
 We followed a similar approach to derive our taxonomy as well.
-We have also released all our data relating to our taxonomy and sample selection in our online appendix ~\cite{AnonyRepoRational24}.
+We have also published all our data related to our taxonomy and sample selection in our online appendix ~\cite{anonymized_repo}.

-\textit{External.} One potential threat to generalizability of our results could be the selection of participants for the study.
-We followed a purposive sampling strategy for our study.
-We carefully reached out to participants with a wide range of experiences in the industry and academia.
-We also added general filtering questions to ensure participants had both DL and SE experiences.
-We released all the anonymized responses we gathered in our online repository for transparency~\cite{anonymized_repo}.
+textit{External:} Our results may be influenced by participant selection.
+We used purpose-sampling to recruit 86 experts and retained 37 complete responses (15 researchers and 22 developers or students).
+Although participants were experienced (for example, 92\% of Python users reported Intermediate or Expert proficiency), the group does not fully represent the broader developer population.
+All anonymized responses are released for transparency~\cite{anonymized_repo}.

+A second threat concerns the absence of a baseline explanation method in our study design.
+Because the study was exploratory, our aim was to understand how practitioners evaluate \codeRational’s conceptual explanations rather than conduct a comparative assessment.
+A formal comparison is a natural direction for future work.
+Nevertheless, participant feedback suggests that the positive response was specific to our design; several noted that high-level \textbf{categories} were helpful and that token-level methods are \textbf{too fine-grained}, supporting the value of conceptual aggregation.

+Our user study (\secref{sec:user_results}) examined perceptions of usefulness, and our future work (\secref{sec:conclusion}) outlines how these insights will translate into an interactive tool.
+However, we did not conduct a full task-based HCI evaluation demonstrating how \codeRational functions in a live development workflow.
+Such a study requires a tool implementation and a dedicated experimental design, which were outside the scope of this foundational work.
+As a result, claims regarding real-world in-workflow actionability should be interpreted with caution.
+This limitation is a primary direction for future work.